'96 (film): Legacy

 Bengaluru-based Tamil writer C. Saravanakarthikeyan wrote a book based on the film titled 96 – Thanipperum Kadhal, which was released by Prem Kumar by late December 2018.
-Inspired by the film, Gulbonda, a Calicut-based art studio created dolls based on the film's two main characters, Ram and Jaanu, which became sought-after by fans and saved the then newly launched startup company.
+Inspired by the film, Gulbonda, a Calicut-based art studio created dolls based on the film's two main characters, Ram and Jaanu, which became sought after by fans and saved the then newly launched startup company.
 The yellow kurta outfit worn by Trisha's character Jaanu became popular after the film's release and was sold by a textile store in Chennai.
-A year after the film's release, the poster designer Gopi Prasanna designed an illustrated poster featuring the lead characters walking on the road, similar to the first look poster.
+A year after the film's release, the poster designer Gopi Prasannaa designed an illustrated poster featuring the lead characters walking on the road, similar to the first look poster.

-The film's commercial success, also led Lalit Kumar's Seven Screen Studios becoming one of the leading film studio companies in Tamil film industry.
-At the 100th day celebrations of the film held in Chennai in February 2019, the company announced, another film with Sethupathi, which was titled Tughlaq Durbar and later on Kaathu Vaakula Rendu Kaadhal.
-In addition, the film also acquired the rights of the Vijay-starrer Master, which had Sethupathi playing the antagonist.
-Gouri G. Kishan and Varsha Bollamma, who appeared in pivotal roles in the film gained popularity and later went on to be a part of big-budget films.
-The Tamil film Mudhal Nee Mudivum Nee (2022) had connections with the premise of '96 which was reviewed by media outlets.
+The film's commercial success also led to Lalit Kumar's Seven Screen Studios becoming one of the leading film studio companies in Tamil film industry.
+At the 100th day celebrations of the film held in Chennai in February 2019, the company announced another film with Sethupathi, which was titled Tughlaq Durbar and later on Kaathu Vaakula Rendu Kaadhal.
+In addition, the production company also acquired the rights of the Vijay-starrer Master, which had Sethupathi playing the antagonist.
+Gouri G. Kishan and Varsha Bollamma, who appeared in pivotal roles in the film, gained popularity and later went on to be a part of big-budget films.
+The Tamil film Mudhal Nee Mudivum Nee (2022) had connections with the premise of '96 as reviewed by media outlets.

 Remakes

 Even before the theatrical release of the film, producer Dil Raju acquired the rights for adapting the film in Telugu-language, under his Sri Venkateswara Creations banner.
-Nani, who watched the preview show of the film, left emotional and decided to sign for the remake as an actor and co-producer, and was reported to be paired opposite Samantha Ruth Prabhu.
-Prem Kumar, who helmed the original version was also reported to direct the remake.
-Though, Nani did not act in the film, the makers decided to rope in multiple actors before finalizing Sharwanand as the male lead.
-Titled Jaanu (2020) Prem Kumar retained the technicians who worked in the original film, which released worldwide on 7 February 2020.
-'96 was remade in Kannada by Preetham Gubbi as 99 (2019), with Ganesh and Bhavana reprising the roles played by Sethupathi and Trisha in the original.
+Nani, who watched the preview show of the film, was left emotional and decided to sign for the remake as an actor and co-producer, and was reported to be paired opposite Samantha Ruth Prabhu.
+Prem Kumar, who helmed the original version, was reported to direct the remake.
+However, Nani did not act in the film, and the makers approached multiple actors before finalising Sharwanand as the male lead.
+Titled Jaanu (2020), Prem Kumar retained the technicians who worked in the original film, and was released worldwide on 7 February 2020.
+'96 was remade in Kannada by Preetham Gubbi as 99 (2019), with Ganesh and Bhavana portraying the roles played by Sethupathi and Trisha in the original.
 In September 2021, Ajay Kapoor announced a Hindi remake of the film, while also acquiring the rights of the original.